python-websockets/websockets/docs/howto/heroku.rst

     $ . websockets-client/bin/activate
     $ pip install websockets

-Connect the interactive client — using the name of your Heroku app instead of ``websockets-echo``:
+Connect the interactive client — you must replace ``websockets-echo`` with the name of your Heroku app in this command:

 .. code-block:: console